Equipment Requirements

 What you need to bring to every practice:

-A bag for you personal items kept on deck
+• A mesh bag for you personal items kept on deck.
+Mesh helps prevent mould by allowing your equipment to air dry.

 None.
 Swimmers will use shared club equipment such as kickboards and flippers.

-These items can be purchased directly from WSWSC.
+These four items can be purchased directly from WSWSC as a kit for $110.
 Please contact info@whistlerseawolves.com for details.

 1. Mesh bag (approx. $25-$40 )